Chillyzz/Ontology-and-knowledge-base-construction/Operators/Geometry_operator.md

 3. center of Circle : (Circle) -> Point

-4. Radius of Circle : (Circle) -> [0, +∞)
+4. Radius Length of Circle : (Circle) -> [0, +∞)

-5. Diameter of Circle : (Circle) -> [0, +∞)
+5. Diameter Length of Circle : (Circle) -> [0, +∞)

 6. some Point on circle : (Circle) -> Point

+7. Radius of Circle : (Circle, Point) -> LineSegment

+8. Diameter of Circle : (Circle, Point) -> LineSegment

-7. Circular Inferior Arc : (Point, Point, Bool) -> Set
+9. Circular Inferior Arc : (Point, Point, Bool) -> Set

-8. In the middle of on circle : show a point on circle is in the middle of another two points on circle In the middle of on circle : (Point, Point, Point) -> Bool
+10. In the middle of on circle : show a point on circle is in the middle of another two points on circle In the middle of on circle : (Point, Point, Point) -> Bool

-9. Circular Arc Determined by Three point : when a point is in the middle of two points, then they determine an  circular arc.
+11. Circular Arc Determined by Three point : when a point is in the middle of two points, then they determine an  circular arc.
    Circular Arc Determined by Three point : (Point, Point, Point, Bool) -> Set

+### AnnularSector 扇环（扇形，半圆，圆环）
+1. AnnularSector_Of : the center, the central angle, the inner radius and outer one form an AnnularSector.
+   AnnularSector_Of : (Point, [0,360°], [0, +∞), [0, +∞)) -> AnnularSector

 ### Midpoint, perpendicular bisector, angular bisector 中点，垂直平分线，角平分线
 1. Midpoint of Line Segment : (Line Segment) -> Point